What Are The Ethical Issues of Blockchain Technologies?

 It is true that it is a revolution, but one that also means everyone can now have access to your transactions and, in the future, to the digitalised files including all of your personal information.
 This is a contentious issue, and the question of which implications weigh heavier in the balance, transparency, or lack thereof, remains unanswered.

 To remedy the challenges mentioned above, e-wallet providers preserve the identities of participants through their credentials, making it nearly impossible to determine the identity of the person behind the wallet unless the blockchain is eventually shut down.
-Moreover, for user protection purposes, the Blockchain and the General Data Protection Regulation allow, under certain situations, the erasure of one's data.
+Moreover, for user protection purposes, the Blockchain and the General Data Protection Regulation allow, under certain situations, the erasure of one’s data.
+Laws and regulatory oversight play a crucial role in shaping how blockchain records are managed and protected, ensuring compliance and addressing the evolving legal landscape.

 The obstacle that remains is the very nature of the blockchain prevents the full exercise of this right: all data are accessible to all parties.
 Reduced information availability on-chain, on the other side, means less information to employ in smart contracts, and hence less usefulness from the blockchain.
-Finally, while the concept of a private blockchain could assist in minimising complete data exposure, it is not completely decentralised; the data shared with the public are managed by a private administrator who can control who can join as a node, therefore affecting public trust in the service, among other reasons.
+Informed consent becomes essential when users interact with blockchain systems, as individuals must be fully aware of how their data and transactions are handled.

 Accountability and responsibility: who is to blame for a potential breach?

 The second aspect of blockchain governance is responsibility: specifically, whose fault would it be if something were to happen to a user or if the system were compromised?
-Would it be everyone's fault or nobody's?
+Would it be everyone’s fault or nobody’s?
 This is precisely why the blockchain differs from, say, regular financial services, or any centralised organisation; there is no ownership and thus no responsibility.
+The decentralized nature of blockchain technology eliminates the need for third party intermediaries, which is a key difference from traditional financial institutions that typically oversee and verify transactions.

 What if a cyberattack were to happen?